-The Mayor and Councillors are elected representatives of the people who live, work and do business in the Council area.
+The Mayor and Councillors are elected representatives of the people who live, work and conduct business in the Council area.
 As community leaders they are involved in:

-- letting other elected members, regionally and in State and Commonwealth Governments about local community issues.
+- letting other elected members, regionally and in State and Commonwealth Governments know about local community issues.

 The Mayor and Councillors are not paid wages but are entitled to receive an annual allowance.
 The annual allowance varies from Council to Council.
 Expenses related to Council business can also be reimbursed, for example, telephone and travelling costs.

 Taking on a community leadership role also means taking on extra work.
-There are Council agendas, papers and reports to read, meetings to attend, and community events to go to and speak at.
+There are Council agendas, papers and reports to read, meetings to attend and community events to attend and help host.
 The work also involves getting out and about in the community and talking to people who live and work in the area about their views and how they want to be represented.
-At the same time they carry on with their other work, including looking after their families.
-But despite the extra work and time commitment required, there are many rewards.

-The head of Council is usually elected as a representative of the area as a whole and is chosen by the members of the Council after the election, and is usually called the "Chairperson".
-However, a Council can decide to call that person "Mayor".
+The head of Council is usually elected as a representative of the area as a whole and is chosen by the members of the Council after the election.
+This person is known as the "Chairperson" or alternatively the "Mayor".

-The Mayor has some special duties to perform, which include:
+The Mayor has special duties to perform including:

 - working with Council's Chief Executive Officer on Council business in between Council meetings.